 - Report bugs and request features in our issue tracker.
 Please read the article Filing bugs and issues for details on how we like our bug reports served up.

 - Submit patches for new and/or fixed behavior.
-Just make sure you read the patch submission guidelines for details on how to submit a patch.
+Just make sure you read the creating my first pull request to Joomla! on GitHub for details.

 - Test patches for bug fixes.
 Even if you are not a developer, you can test patches with Patchtester.